 It is easier and quicker to manage request repeat prescriptions via our online service.
 Simply log in and select an option.

-Please allow 3 full working days for the processing of these prescriptions.
+Please allow up to 5 full working days for the processing of these prescriptions.
 If you wish a prescription to be sent to you, please enclose a stamped, addressed envelope.
 Remember to order early at Bank Holiday times, when the surgeries are shut.

-If you do not have a Patient Access account, you can use our Repeat Prescription Request form to request any repeat prescriptions from the Practice.
+If you do not have a Patient Access account, or you are ordering for a young person who does not have an online account you can use our Repeat Prescription Request form to request any repeat prescriptions from the Practice.

 Your Repeat Medication